greyltc/put-arch-onto-disk/README.md

 # put-arch-onto-disk

+n.b. this project is pretty much just for me.
+If you find it helpful, that's great!

 This repo contains a script which creates a ready-to-use Arch Linux installation, tailored the way I like it.
 It can be used to install to a USB thumb drive, or to a permanently installed SSD or HDD or whatever or even make a .img file which can later be dd'd to some media.
 It reads a bunch of environment variables to decide how to build the system.

 - The default login/password is `admin/admin`